Japanese Car Brands (manufacturer car companies, logos)

 Acura Logo

-Along with Lexus and Infiniti, this is the youngest representative of the luxury class.
-It originated in 1986 and has provided the United States and Canada with the finest examples of the Japanese auto industry ever since.
-Its products are also in high demand in Hong Kong, Mexico, China, and Russia.
-The range includes powerful and heavy-duty vehicles as well as luxury models.
+Along with Lexus and Infiniti, this is the youngest member of the luxury class.
+It debuted in 1986 and has since supplied the best examples of the Japanese automobile industry to the USA and Canada.
+Its products are also in demand in Hong Kong, Mexico, China, and Russia.
+The model range includes both powerful and heavy cars and luxury models.

 The company introduced its first flagship car, the Legend, in the late 1980s.
-Its success forced competitors to create something similar urgently.
-In the early 2000s, the brand introduced new models to the market, among which the unique MDX SUV stood out.
-It was presented in two versions – RSX and TSX, which replaced the Integra coupe and sedan.
+Its success forced competitors to create something similar in a hurry.
+In the early 2000s, the brand introduced new models, including the MDX, a unique SUV.
+It was offered in two versions, RSX and TSX, which replaced the coupe and sedan versions of the Integra.

 Infiniti